 Innovative Industrial plugs the gap, offering critical capital through its leaseback business model.

 Thanks to the company’s tremendous utility, IIPR stock has lit up the markets.
-Shares are currently up 123% YTD.
+Shares are currently up more than 75% YTD.
 Technically, IIPR may have gotten a bit overheated.
 That said, I wouldn’t get too greedy looking for the perfect entry point.
 Innovative Industrial levers a proven business model that is only increasing in relevancy.

 Terra Tech (TRTC)